 Lisbon is a big sprawling city and can be overwhelming when choosing a place to stay.
 The same as any other European city, how more you want to be close to everything, how expensive the hotel rooms are.

-However, take the time when researching for a hotel room.
+However, take the time when searching for a hotel room.
 Any neighborhoods are an excellent place to stay.
 As we had a late-night arrival in Lisbon, we choose Baixa at HOTEL INN ROSSIO in the heart of the city near to the metro station.
 An excellent location close to everything.

 It may worth compare different website bookings online, as they had different prices.
 Booking straight to the hotel is expensive.
 I booked the room via AMONA as they’re cheaper than the others.
 Their Trustpilot may contain negative reviews, but it went well with us.

 We just came out of the metro station at night on our way to the hotel; we were acclaim by a guy offer us hashish.
 Moreover, the second time in broad daylight while wandering to a crowded street we’re approaching again by one of the sellers.

 I reckon they are only approaching the male companion.
 On my last visit 20 years ago as a female traveler, I haven’t heard of a drug vendor, or it wasn’t like that before.
 Lisbon is a safe city nothing to worry about wandering around at night.

 However, I heard from the others to avoid walking alone at night in the area around Martim Moniz and Cais do Sodre.
 In the day time is no problem, but when the lights fall, it looks like a desolated area.

 Meal prices in Lisbon are reasonably low; Abundance of restaurants, but we evade places where most tourists go.